Pakistan Meteorological Department

-Apart from meteorology, it is also involved in monitoring as well as investigating weather phenomenons, astronomical events, hydrology and research in astrophysics, climate changes and studies on aeronautical engineering, renewable energy resources across various parts of the country.
-Headquartered in Islamabad.
+Apart from meteorology, it is also involved in monitoring as well as investigating weather phenomena, seismology, hydrology and research in astrophysics, climate change, aeronautical engineering, and renewable energy resources across the country.
+It is headquartered in Islamabad.

-Till 1991, PMD was providing Aviation Weather services to Defense Forces through regular deputation of meteorologists to PAF.
-However, in 1991, PAF formed its own Met branch and officers are now inducted on regular basis to meet Aviation requirements.
-The main training however is being imparted by PMD through formal recognized courses.
-PAF Met branch is now providing weather services to PAF, Army, Navy, and paramilitary forces.
+Until 1991, PMD provided aviation weather services to defence forces through regular deputation of meteorologists to the Pakistan Air Force (PAF).
+However in 1991, PAF formed its own Met branch, and officers are now inducted on a regular basis in PAF to meet aviation requirements.
+The main training for meteorologists is, however, imparted by PMD at Pakistan Institute of Meteorology and Geo Physics Karachi, through formally recognized courses.
+PAF Met branch is now providing weather services to PAF, Pakistan Army, Pakistan Navy, and paramilitary forces.
+PAF's main Met offices are located in Karachi, Jacobabad, Shorkot, Sargodha, Mianwali, Rawalpindi, Kamra, Risalpur and Peshawar.

 PMD has offices and research facilities in all provinces and territories of the country.

 History

 Shortly after independence in 1947, the Pakistan Meteorological Department was established and inherited 15 meteorological observatories from the Central Meteorological Organization of the British Raj.
 In 1948, PMD began providing basic weather forecast to Pakistan's print media.
 In the 1950s, the meteorological department became one of the leading scientific institutions in Pakistan; concerning itself in the field of research in space and atmospheric sciences, it worked in close coordination with the Ministry of Defence (MoD) and the Ministry of Environment (MoEn) for reporting accurate weather information for aviation and hydrography.
 In the 1960s, the meteorological department was split and the Pakistan Navy Hydrographic Department was established for the Pakistan Navy.
 Some of Pakistan's most notable and reputable scientists have been affiliated with the PMD.
-It assisted the federal government in establishing the Space Research Commission (SRC) in 1961, where many of its atmospheric scientists and technical staff joined the new space agency.
-The PMD has also assisted and lead studies in the Geomagnetic Field Monitoring Program of the SRC.
+It assisted the federal government in establishing the SUPARCO in 1961, where many of its atmospheric scientists and technical staff joined the new space agency.
+The PMD has also assisted and lead studies in the Geomagnetic Field Monitoring Program of SUPARCO.
 Since its establishment, the PMD has become one of the leading governmental scientific institution in guiding the government in environmental and space policy formation.
 In 1965, the first televised weather forecast was broadcast by PTV.
 Since 1974, the meteorological department has been collecting data on seismic activity in Pakistan and thus is able to act as a consultant in seismic design of dams, buildings as well as disaster relief schemes.
-PMD's flood forecasting system has assisted the other government as well.
+PMD's flood forecasting system has assisted the other government departments as well.